oinochoe/uglify-js-minify-css-allfiles/README.md

 | `timeZone`      | string  | `'UTC'`        | Time zone for timestamps in log entries.                              |
 | `logToConsole`  | boolean | `true`         | Determines if logs should also be output to the console.              |
 | `logToFile`     | boolean | `true`         | Determines if logs should be written to a file.                       |

+## Minification Options

+### JavaScript Minification Options

+The `jsMinifyOptions` object is passed directly to UglifyJS.
+For a full list of available options, please refer to the [UglifyJS documentation](https://github.com/mishoo/UglifyJS#minify-options).

+Some commonly used options include:

+- `compress`: An object specifying compression options.
+- `mangle`: Controls name mangling.
+Can be a boolean or an object with more specific options.
+- `output`: An object controlling the output format.

+### CSS Minification Options

+The `cssMinifyOptions` object is passed directly to Clean-CSS.
+For a full list of available options, please refer to the [Clean-CSS documentation](https://github.com/clean-css/clean-css#constructor-options).

+Some commonly used options include:

+- `level`: Optimization level (0, 1, or 2).
+- `compatibility`: Browser compatibility (e.g., 'ie7', '\*').
+- `format`: Output formatting options.

 ## Changelog